arx-tools/arx-level-generator/docs/examples/base-project.md

 import { ArxMap, Settings } from 'arx-level-generator'

-// reads the contents of the .env file const settings = new Settings()
+// reads the contents of the .env file
+// also: the presence of settings in method call arguments indicate file io happening inside (delayed as much as possible) const settings = new Settings()

 // create a blank map